ogdenpm/intel80tools/Doc/IntelTools.md

 ### Version 4.2w

 To be confirmed as I haven't decompiled it, suspect as per version 4.2 with a new hard disk type and possibly using the directory hashing used in version 4.3w.
+The isis.t0 boot is basically the same as for 4.3, with the exception of different locations for tables in isis.bin, junk data file and a different compiler version / optimisation settings for some modules.

 ### **Version 4.3**